 A funny thing happens when you walk into a weight room with an NCAA Division III athlete.
-It's kind of like witnessing a "Best of Bro-science" compilation, and by "best of" I really mean stuff so awful it makes you want to scoop out the part of your brain responsible for short-term memory so you don't have to remember what you just saw.
+It's kind of like witnessing a "Best of Bro-science" compilation, and by "best of" I really mean stuff so awful that you pray for short-term amnesia.

-It isn't that what's happening is so aesthetically upsetting that you'd rather watch a repeating reel of the explicit scenes from About Schmidt.
+It isn't that what's happening is so aesthetically upsetting that you'd rather watch someone mop up a paint spill with facial tissue.
 Yes, a lot of it is hard to watch, but what really makes it uncomfortable is that many of them are 100% certain that they know what they're doing.

 One of the freshmen said, "I think, by now, everyone pretty much knows how to lift."
 The irony gave me concussion-like symptoms.

 During my year coaching NCAA baseball players, I saw countless problems.
 Among them were some ugly rows, a shocking lack of pull-ups, the improper use of unstable surfaces, and a neglect of soft tissue work.
 The biggest problem, of course, was -- with the exception of a few athletes -- extremely poor barbell work.

 For the most part, if anyone was doing barbell work, he wasn't doing anything but back squats, and calling them "half squats" would have been more accurate.
 Depth is easily the most prevalent problem with squats.

 Poor depth results in quad dominance because of poor activation of the abductors, adductors, hamstrings, and glutes.
 Because no one wants to back off to a load that their weak posterior chains can handle, poor depth is the toughest problem to correct.